Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling

+Beyond the results presented in the main text, several directions for future work remain.
+Evaluation on larger molecular systems (di-, tetra-, hexapeptides) and systematic comparison with recent methods would help assess the relative performance of our approach.
+Additionally, investigating single-model fine-tuning versus separate model retraining (as done in TA-BG) would provide insights into optimal temperature annealing strategies.

-In addition to the core algorithms presented in the main text, we explored several extensions that could further improve the efficiency and applicability of our framework.
-This section details three potential directions: mixture model proposals for computational efficiency, alternative gradient estimation strategies for improved stability, and hybrid approaches that incorporate small amounts of target data when available.
+In the following, we detail three extensions to our framework that we explored: mixture model proposals for computational efficiency, alternative gradient estimation strategies for improved stability, and hybrid approaches that incorporate small amounts of target data when available.